alharitz/SE-Project-PetStop-Pet-Groomer-Service-App/README.md

-# PetApp - Pet Grooming Service App
+# PetStop - Pet Grooming Service App

 ## Overview
-**PetApp** is a mobile application built using **React Native** and **Firebase** that provides an efficient way for users to book grooming services for their pets.
+**PetStop** is a mobile application built using **React Native** and **Firebase** that provides an efficient way for users to book grooming services for their pets.
 This app simplifies the process for pet owners by offering an easy-to-use interface to schedule appointments, track service history, and get updates on grooming status.

 ## Features
 - User authentication via Firebase